Mimi Wong: Mimi Wong's first meeting with Ayako Watanabe

-Despite her hatred and envy, Wong tried her best to be nice towards the family, and even offered sweets to Hiroshi's three children, who called her "Obasan" (which meant aunt in Japanese).
-In fact, when she saw Hiroshi's loving and warm attitude with his wife and children, she could not bring herself to do anything to tear apart the family despite the jealousy.
-However, on New Year's Eve, after a party, Hiroshi came back intoxicated with too much alcohol, and during his drunken conversation with Wong, he allegedly said that his wife called Wong a prostitute.
+Despite her hatred and envy, Wong tried her best to be nice towards the family, and even offered sweets to the three children, who called her "Obasan" (which meant aunt in Japanese).
+In fact, when she saw Watanabe's loving and warm attitude with his wife and children, she could not bring herself to do anything to tear apart the family despite the jealousy.
+However, on New Year's Eve, after a party, Hiroshi Watanabe came back intoxicated with too much alcohol, and during his drunken conversation with Wong, he allegedly said that his wife called Wong a prostitute.
 This greatly offended Wong.
 In combination with her prior jealousy, Wong could not resist her emotions any further.

-Wong went back to her estranged husband Sim Woh Kum, then aged 37, to tell her about her plans to kill Ayako.
+Wong went back to her estranged husband Sim Woh Kum, then aged 37, to tell him about her plans to kill Ayako.
 Wong even offered Sim some money if he could help her to do the job.
 Despite his own reservations about committing murder, Sim decided to accept the offer for he still loved Wong and he was facing huge financial troubles while alone taking care of his mother and two sons.

 Murder

-On 6 January 1970, Wong and Hiroshi shared a dinner at their Everitt Road house.
-Wong asked Hiroshi if he could spend the night with her.
-Hiroshi declined, saying that he would be working overtime, and once he finished his work for the day, he would go back to Jalan Sea View to spend the night with his family.
+On 6 January 1970, Wong and Watanabe shared a dinner at their Everitt Road house.
+Wong asked Watanabe if he could spend the night with her.
+Watanabe declined, saying that he would be working overtime, and once he finished his work for the day, he would go back to Jalan Sea View to spend the night with his family.
 Upon hearing this, Wong realised this was a good chance for her to get back at Ayako.

 Both Wong and Sim went together to the Jalan Sea View house where the Watanabes were spending the night.
 Wong brought along a pair of gloves and a knife, while Sim took a tin half-filled with toilet-cleaning liquid, in order to pretend to be a toilet cleaner coming to clean the house.
 When Ayako saw Wong and Sim, she asked the woman what she wanted.
 After hearing Wong telling her that she had brought a worker to repair a broken toilet basin, Ayako allowed them in.